tc39/proposal-static-class-features/ALTERNATIVES.md

 A TypeError is used here because no acceptable alternative would have the semantics which are analogous to static public fields.
 Some alternatives are discussed below.

-#### Why this TypeError is not so bad
+#### Why this TypeError might not be so bad

-The above concern is hoped to be not too serious because:
+Daniel Ehrenberg has argued that the TypeError would not be so bad for the following reasons:
 - Programmers can avoid the issue by instead writing `ClassName.#field`.
 This phrasing should be easier to understand, anyway--no need to worry about what `this` refers to.
 - It is not so bad to repeat the class name when accessing a private static field.
 When implementing a recursive function, the name of the function needs to be repeated; this case is similar.
 - It is statically known whether a private name refers to a static or instance-related class field.
 Therefore, implementations should be able to make helpful error messages for instance issues that say "TypeError: The private field #foo is only present on instances of ClassName, but it was accessed on an object which was not an instance", or, "TypeError: The static private method #bar is only present on the class ClassName; but it was accessed on a subclass or other object", etc.